CWCI

 Reasonable and necessary medical care to cure and relieve effects of the injury.
 Not just doctor bills, but also medicines, hospital costs, fees for lab tests, X-rays, crutches, even travel expenses for required medical treatment.
 State law requires pre-authorization of non-emergency medical care, and there are limits on some types of treatment, so stay in touch with your claims administrator to make sure you get appropriate care and your bills will be paid.

 Tax-free payments to help replace lost wages.
-Most injuries only keep you from working temporarily, and "temporary disability" payments will usually continue until the doctor says you're able to return to work or that your condition is permanent and stationary.
+Most injuries only keep you from working temporarily, and "temporary disability" payments will usually continue until the doctor says you're able to return to work or that your condition is permanent and stationary (or has reached “maximum medical improvement.”)

-Additional cash payments will be made after you're able to work if there is a permanent disability - for example, the loss of a finger on an eye - or if you can't return to work at all.
-If the injury results in death, benefits will be paid to your surviving dependents.
+Additional cash payments may be made if there is a permanent disability -- for example, the loss of a finger or an eye -- or if you can't return to work at all.
+If the injury results in death, benefits will be paid to your financial dependents.

 What are the cash payments?

-If the injury is very serious and you won't be able to work a year or more, you may be eligible for additional benefits from Social Security.
-Contact your local Social Security office or ask your employer or claims administrator for information.
+If the injury is very serious and you won't be able to work for a year or more, you may be eligible for additional benefits from Social Security.
+Contact your local Social Security office for information.

 What if I have a problem or need more information?